page fault handling on alpha

 const struct exception_table_entry *search_exception_tables(unsigned long addr);

-search_exception_tables() resolves faut address to relevant struct exception_table_entry.
+resolves fault address to relevant struct exception_table_entry

-Let’s look at the definition of struct exception_table_entry:
+Let’s look at the definition of struct exception_table_entry

 /* Once again part of __get_user_64() responsible for __ex_table: